bjorn-ha/smarthome/README.md

 ### <a name="hubs"></a>Hubs

 <p><font size="3">As most of my devices are directly connected to WiFi, I only needed a hub to use my Zigbee Ikea Tradfri Lights.
 I've tried both the Ikea Tradfri and Philips Hue bridges for a while.
 With the Ikea bridge, everything worked "ok" in combination with Home Assistant, but it was unstable and needed a restart every day.
-With the Philips Hue bridge, I was able to control the Ikea bulbs, but I noted a very annoying flickering in each of the lights.
+With the Philips Hue bridge, I was able to control the Ikea lights, but I noted a very annoying flickering in each of the lights.
 After a tip from some users, I decided to buy a Conbee USB stick to use directly in the NUC to setup a Zigbee network.
 This one is working great since.
 Another great feature about this solution is that you are able to connect any zigbee device from any brand into one network.</p>

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|